By STAN Sundance Logo KASPRZYK

 We launched quickly and headed east across the Patuxent River, and then over the Chesapeake Bay to the eastern portion of Maryland.
 The combination of the Cirrus speed and direct travel, via air, turned a 2 hour and 45-minute car trip to a 25-minute flight to the Cambridge-Dorchester airport, MD (KCGE).
 I again marveled at the smoothness of the Cirrus handling, trying the right side stick this time, which actually felt more 'normal', given my previous center and right stick experience.

 As we let down into the Cambridge-Dorchester airport, we checked on the progress of the storms to the west, and planned our departure to give us adequate time on our return.
-Gil wanted to introduce me to the excellent crab cakes at Kay's at the Airport, which is now named Katie's, for her daughter.
+Gil wanted to introduce me to the excellent crab cakes at Kay's at the Airport, which was renamed Katie's a few years later, but sadly closed in 2023.
 We enjoyed our meal and aircraft banter, then took off and smoked west back to St. Mary's County, landing ahead of the storms.
 Gil demonstrated the Cirrus autopilot as we descended in, which allowed us to scan for traffic as we let down in hazy conditions.
 Thanks, Gil - I can have my arm twisted into flying a Cirrus any day!

 Epilog